Importance and Mission

 PTTEP realizes the importance of compliance with relevant laws and regulations as well as responsibility for community, society, and the environment in all operating areas, to reduce both direct and indirect impacts on the environment (inclusive of spillage, climate change, biodiversity, waste, air pollution, and water resources).
 PTTEP has garnered stakeholders' trust and has embodied the values of responsible consumption of natural resources, environmental stewardship, conservation, and sustainable management.

-PTTEP assesses each project's environmental activities against regulatory requirements, the Company's standards and/or international standards.
+PTTEP assesses each project's environmental risks against regulatory requirements, the Company's standards and/or international standards.
 Such environmental assessment is a tool to identify and evaluate environmental issues and impacts.
-It helps in the setting of impact monitoring and mitigation plans.
-For all E&P project phases, throughout their lifecycles from exploration, production until decommissioning, PTTEP has followed all requirements specified in the Environmental Impact Assessment (EIA) and the Decommissioning Environmental Assessment (DEA) report (which includes those relating to social and health issues) for all E&P phases.
-The summary of the Company's EIAs and case studies appears in 39TCapital Project Management39T topic.
+It also helps in the setting of impact monitoring and mitigation plans.
+Throughout the company lifecycle, from exploration, production until decommissioning, PTTEP has followed all requirements specified in the Environmental Impact Assessment (EIA) and the Decommissioning Environmental Assessment (DEA) reports (which includes those relating to social and health issues).
+PTTEP takes priority of decommissioning activities at the same level of exploration and production activities, therefore SSHE MS has been adopted at same level.
+In 2021, PTTEP conducted the EIA in a total of 12 projects, comprising 2 exploration and development projects, and 10 production projects.
+The summary of the Company's EIAs and case studies includes in Related Documents.

 For continuous improvement of environmental performance, PTTEP has reviewed and improved data collection and database to ensure its timeliness.
 The data first collected in 2010 till now is verified by an external party and it has been publicly disclosed in PTTEP's annual Sustainability Report.
 In addition, PTTEP also benchmarks its performance on climate change and water security against peers in the International Association of Oil and Gas Producer (IOGP), Dow Jones Sustainability Indices (DJSI), CDP (formerly Carbon Disclosure Project), and other organizations.